tentakelfabrik/crispy-css/README.md

 Components are created to give you a Structure and a Basic set of Styles and not that they look fancy.
 The Idea is to extend each Compontent and save up a Bunch of CSS Code, and so get more Performance and less Errors.
-Of Course is really Fancy to get more Performance.
+Of Course is really Fancy to get more Performance and less Errors.

 ## Only Include if you need it